The Modern AI Playbook

 The continued evolution of Gen AI promises even more sophisticated applications in the future, moving from providing information to taking action (agentic behavior).

 The computer therapist is not something new.
 In 1966, Joseph Weizenbaum created ELIZA, a computer program that could simulate a conversation with a psychotherapist.
 ELIZA used simple pattern matching to respond to user inputs, creating the illusion of understanding.
+The program worked by identifying keywords in user statements and transforming them into questions or reflective responses.
+For example, if a user typed “I am sad,” ELIZA might respond with “Why do you think you are sad?” or “Tell me more about being sad.”
 While it was a groundbreaking achievement at the time, it lacked true comprehension and relied on scripted responses.